thomasp85/gganimate/README.md

 ![unnamed-chunk-6](README/README-fig-unnamed-chunk-6-.gif)

-Finally, note that if there is a stat summarization (such as a `geom_smooth`) that you want to animate, you should also add a `group` aesthetic to that layer.
+Note that if there is a stat summarization (such as a `geom_smooth`) that you want to animate, you should also add a `group` aesthetic to that layer.
 Otherwise, the layer will be calculated once across all frames (and therefore be constant in the animation):

 ```r